ahmadal2/insta7/README.md

 ### 5. Storage Setup

+You can set up storage in two ways:

+**Option 1: Use the provided SQL file**
+1. Find the `SUPABASE_STORAGE.sql` file in your project root
+2. Copy its contents
+3. In your Supabase Dashboard, go to SQL Editor
+4. Paste the SQL commands and run them

+**Option 2: Manual setup**
 1. In Supabase Dashboard, go to Storage
 2. Create a new bucket called `posts`
 3. Make it public by updating the bucket policy: